Scorched Earth Brewing is ready for summer.

 “I’ve always been interested in the industry as a consumer,” Doyen said.
 “Craft brewing is such an amazing process.
 There’s a lot of science in it.
 There are nearly unlimited options for what you can do and experiment with beers.”

-Overall, Doyen said despite the wide variety of options available – Scorched Earth offers more than 30 beers in its taproom – almost all local breweries survive on the popularity of their core beer selections.
+Overall, Doyen said despite the wide variety of options available – Scorched Earth offers more than 30 beers in their taproom – almost all local breweries survive on the popularity of their core beer selections.